-Offerors should submit files in Microsoft Office formats or Adobe Acrobat (PDF - portable document format) as indicated below.
+Offerors shall submit files in Microsoft Office formats or Adobe Acrobat (PDF - portable document format) as indicated below.
 ZIP files and other application formats are not acceptable.
 All files must be print-capable and without a password required.
-Filenames must contain the appropriate filename extension (.docx, .doc, .pptx, .ppt .xlsx, .xls or .pdf).
+Filenames shall contain the appropriate filename extension (.docx, .doc, .pptx, .ppt .xlsx, .xls or .pdf).
 Filenames should not contain special characters.
 Apple users must ensure the entire filename and path are free of spaces and special characters.

-MTEC will email receipt confirmations to Offerors upon submission.
+MTEC will email receipt confirmations to Offerors upon receipt of submission.
 Offerors may submit in advance of the deadline.
 Neither MTEC nor ATI will make allowances/exceptions for submission problems encountered by the Offeror using system-to-system interfaces with MTEC's submission form.
-If the Offeror receives errors and fails to upload the full submission prior to the submission deadline, the submission will not be accepted.
+It is the Offeror's responsibility to ensure a timely and complete submission.